Air Fryer Recipe

 Method

-1. In a large skillet over medium heat, cook the ground pork or chicken until well-browned and fully cooked.
-Drain excess fat.
+- In a large frying pan over a medium heat, cook the ground pork or chicken until nicely browned and cooked all the way through.
+Drain off any excess fat.

-2. Add shredded cabbage, carrots, garlic, and ginger to the skillet.
-Sauté for about 5 minutes until vegetables are tender.
+- Add the shredded cabbage, carrots, garlic and ginger to the pan.
+Sauté for about 5 minutes, until the vegetables have softened.

-3. Mix in soy sauce, oyster sauce, and sesame oil.
-Stir well and cook for an additional 2 minutes.
-Remove from heat and let cool slightly.
+- Stir in the soy sauce, oyster sauce and sesame oil.
+Mix well and cook for a further 2 minutes, then remove from the heat and leave to cool slightly.

-5. Place an egg roll wrapper on a clean surface and fill with about 2 tablespoons of filling.
+- Lay an egg roll wrapper on a clean surface and spoon about 2 tablespoons of filling into the centre.

-6. Fold the corner closest to you over the filling, followed by the two side corners.
-Brush the remaining corner with beaten egg, then roll up tightly to seal.
+- Fold the corner nearest you over the filling, then fold in the two side corners.
+Brush the remaining corner with beaten egg, then roll up firmly to seal.

-8. Lightly spray egg rolls with cooking spray and place in air fryer basket in a single layer, ensuring they do not touch.
+- Lightly spray the egg rolls with cooking spray and arrange them in the air fryer basket in a single layer, making sure they are not touching.

-9. Air fry egg rolls for 10-12 minutes, flipping halfway through, until golden brown and crispy.
+- Air fry the egg rolls for 10-12 minutes, turning halfway through, until golden brown and crisp.

 Why this works in an air fryer